Last week we posted 10 tips for growing indoor. Today we present to you our top 10 tips for growing marijuana outdoor.

 When you grow big happy plants, you always need to think ahead.
 When you get ready to harvest your plants, have a place to hang and dry all your precious bud.
 Having a nice clean room is ideal.
 Sometimes that isn’t possible.
 So be creative.
 Sometimes you have to hang a tarp to keep rain and leaves off your drying buds.
 Make sure you have a plan for airflow.
 Even in your tarp tent you might need some fans.
 That might mean a small quiet generator.
 Don’t forget the scissors.
 Fiskers are awesome.

 I hope some of these tips help you out.
-Please feel free to post any questions you might have in our forum and we will gladly help you out.
+Please feel free to ask questions if you need help.

 10 Tips for Growing Outdoor,